TJON-Star/Adejumo-SupplyChain-Risk-Dashboard/README.md

 ### 🚀 Future Work
 - Integrate weather data APIs for real‑time agricultural risk monitoring
 - Expand compliance coverage to include food safety and logistics regulations

-### 📂 How to Use
+### 📁 How to Use
-- Download the `.pbix` file from the `data/` folder.
+- Browse the `images/` folder to view dashboard screenshots.
-- Open with Power BI Desktop to explore interactive dashboards.
+- Screenshots highlight supplier risk exposure, operational bottlenecks, compliance gaps, and vendor performance.
-- Optional: View the HTML export in `docs/` for a static snapshot.
+- Use the README descriptions alongside the visuals to understand how risks are tracked and managed.

  This dashboard enables agricultural enterprises to proactively manage risk, strengthen resilience, and ensure continuity across supply chains.